Vietnam national under-23 football team: 2018 Asian Games

+2022 Asian Games

+Olympic Vietnam participated in the 2022 Asian Games.
+The tournament, scheduled to begin in September 2022, was delayed to September–October 2023 due to the COVID-19 pandemic.
+Vietnam were seeded into a difficult Group B along with Saudi Arabia, Iran and Mongolia.
+After a 4–2 win against Mongolia in the opening match, Vietnam faced heavy 0–4 and 1–3 defeats to Iran and Saudi Arabia, finishing third in the group.
+Out of the five groups, Vietnam ranked worst among the third-placed teams, and thus were eliminated early from the competition.

 Southeast Asian Games

 2019 Southeast Asian Games

 The victory in the 2019 football edition of the Southeast Asian Games is considered as the country first ever SEA Games men's football title since the Vietnamese reunification, having won the first edition of the 1959 Southeast Asian Peninsular Games through South Vietnam.
 In the 2019 edition, Vietnam opened their campaign in Group B with a large victory over Brunei by 6–0 as well as Laos by 6–1 before defeating Indonesia and Singapore through a slim win by 2–1 and 1–0 respectively.
 In their last match in the group, Vietnam able to drawn itself by 2–2 against long-time SEA Games men's dominating champion Thailand after being left by two goals in the earlier minutes.
 After successfully securing themselves in the top group standings, they then meet the rising team of Cambodia in the semi-finals and defeat them with a large win of 4–0 before meeting Indonesia again in the final and defeat them by 3–0 to secure the title after 60 years long-waited.